 According to the WHO, long-standing health problems or chronic illnesses (hereafter referred to as long-standing health problems), such as heart disease, stroke, cancer, chronic respiratory diseases and diabetes, are by far the leading cause of mortality and disability worldwide, representing 60 % of all deaths.
 Some long-standing health problems can be positively influenced through a healthy lifestyle.
 Their consequences, such as premature death and disability, could be reduced by an adequate and timely diagnosis/treatment as well as preventative actions.
 Although the prevalence of long-standing health problems is lower in young people, the psychological burden may be more serious and this could have important implications on social integration.

-In 2016, 16 % of young people aged 16-29 years in the EU-28 reported that they suffered from a long-standing health problem.
-The lowest prevalence of long-standing health problems was observed in Romania, Bulgaria, Italy and Greece (all less than 5 %).
-The highest rates of young people having long-standing health problems — almost one out of four young people (23-24 %) — were registered in Finland and Sweden.
+In 2018, 17 % of young people aged 16-29 years in the EU-27 reported that they suffered from a long-standing health problem.
+The lowest prevalence of long-standing health problems among this age group was observed in Romania (2017 data), Italy, Greece and Bulgaria (all less than 5.0 %).
+The highest rates of young people having long-standing health problems — between one fifth and one quarter of all young people — were registered in Estonia, Finland, Germany, Sweden and Austria.
 These differences between EU Member States could also be related to cultural differences in self-perception and in practices for diagnosis, management and treatment of long-standing health problems.

 Like self-reported health, the frequency of long-standing health problems among young people varies according to income level.
-On average, 19 % of young people in the EU-28 aged 16-29 years and in the first income quintile group reported a long-standing health problem in 2016 compared with 13 % for the fifth income quintile (see Figure 19).
-This pattern of a higher proportion of young people in the first income quintile reporting long-standing health problems than in the fifth quintile was observed in most EU Member States, the exceptions being Italy, Malta, Greece, Bulgaria, Luxembourg (2015 data) and Austria.
-By far the largest gap was observed in Sweden, where the proportion of people suffering from a long-standing health problem was 14 points higher among young people in the first quintile than among those in the fifth quintile.
+On average, 20 % of young people in the EU-27 aged 16-29 years and in the first income quintile reported a long-standing health problem in 2018 compared with 13 % for the fifth income quintile (see Figure 19).
+This pattern of a higher proportion of young people in the first income quintile reporting long-standing health problems than in the fifth quintile was repeated in each of the EU Member States, although the differences were very small (less than 0.5 percentage points) in Cyprus, Italy and Greece.
+The largest gaps were observed in Germany, Estonia and Sweden, where the proportion of people suffering from a long-standing health problem was 9.0-9.6 percentage points higher among young people in the first income quintile than among those in the fifth income quintile.

 Limitations in usual activities also vary according to gender and income level